 Sundried tomato hummus is a creamy dip or spread that balances the sweet-tart flavour of sundried tomatoes with the earthiness of chickpeas.

-It’s best to use sundried tomatoes that come packaged in oil so that they are relatively soft and will easily blend through the other hummus ingredients.
+It’s best to use sundried tomatoes packaged in oil, as they are relatively soft and will easily blend with the other hummus ingredients.

-The other advantage of this is that sundried tomatoes in oil will come with ingredients that add a further flavour punch to your hummus.
-For example, I used sundried tomatoes that contain sunflower oil, peppers, capers, wine vinegar, oregano, parsley and chilli.
+The other advantage of this is that sundried tomatoes in oil generally contain ingredients that add a further flavour punch to your hummus.
+For example, I used sundried tomatoes that contain sunflower oil, peppers, capers, wine vinegar, oregano, parsley, and chilli.
 All of these flavours are subtle but work well in the hummus.

 Sundried Tomato Hummus